dingma129/dingma129.github.io/_posts/blog/2019-08-23-Spark_in_Scala_2.md

 In order to further improve the result, we can
 1. instead of using `query` and `title` columns only, `description` can also be used
-2. text can be parsed more carefully (such as lemmatization)
+2. text can be parsed more carefully (such as `lemmatization`)
-3. word vectors (such as word2vec, doc2vec, GloVe) can be used instead of TF-IDF
+3. word vectors (such as `word2vec`, `doc2vec`, `GloVe`) can be used instead of `TF-IDF`
-4. all the models above overfit quite hard, so a dimension reduction technique (such as PCA) can be used to reduce the dimension of the feature space
+4. all the models above overfit quite hard, so a dimension reduction technique (such as `PCA`) can be used to reduce the dimension of the feature space
 5. model hyperparameters can be fine-tuned to achieve better result
-6. ensemble a large variety kinds of models instead of only 3 as above
+6. ensemble a large variety kinds of models instead of using only 3 models as above